Growth or Decay -- I: universality of the turbulent dynamo saturation: Probing the structure of the magnetic energy

 Now we explore these scales throughout the whole temporal evolution of the simulations.
 In \autoref{fig:char_mag} we show $\kcor$, $\ku$ and $\kp$ as a function of $t/t_0$, coloured in the same fashion as \autoref{fig:Rm_energy_balance}, and with different linestyles for different $\Rm$ experiments.
-For fixed $\Rm$, the saturated scales are exactly the same, as we showed previously in \autoref{fig:averged_ps}.
+For fixed $\Rm$, the value of the scales move to the same saturated state, as we showed previously in \autoref{fig:averged_ps}.
 However, similarly to the integral statistics, the journey towards saturation is very different for the different initial magnetic field strengths, similar to what we saw in the time-dependent energy spectra, \autoref{fig:time_evolution_spectra}.
-Firstly, for the \texttt{weak} experiments (black) all three scales move from low-$k$ to high-$k$ in the kinematic regime, $0 \leq t/t_0\leq20$.
-This represents the whole spectra shifting to high-$k$, where $\kp \sim \kcor \sim k_{\eta}$ \citep{Schekochihin2004_dynamo,Xu2016_dynamo,Kriel2022_kinematic_dynamo_scales,Galishnikova2022_saturation_and_tearing}. \citet{Xu2016_dynamo} predicts that $\kp$ starts to move to lower $k$-modes, which we see happen for $t/t_0\gtrsim20$, into the saturation.
+Firstly, for the \texttt{weak} experiments (black) all three scales move from low-$k$ to high-$k$ modes in the kinematic regime, $0 \leq t/t_0\leq20$.
+This represents the whole spectra shifting to high-$k$, where $\kp \sim \kcor \sim k_{\eta}$ \citep{Schekochihin2004_dynamo,Xu2016_dynamo,Kriel2022_kinematic_dynamo_scales,Galishnikova2022_saturation_and_tearing}. \citet{Xu2016_dynamo} predicts that $\kp$ starts to move to lower $k$-modes as the dynamo approaches the saturation, which we see happen for $t/t_0\gtrsim20$.
 The extent of the change between the scales in the kinematic and saturated regime is larger with increasing $\Rm$.
-By comparing $\d{\kp}$ with $\d(t/t_0)$ it is clear that $|\d{\kp}/\d(t/t_0)| \ll 1$, and decreases as $\Rm$ gets smaller.
-This suggests that $\d{\kp}/\d(t/t_0)$ changes on diffusive timescales ($t_\eta/t_0 \sim \Rm^{-1})$ rather than dynamical timescales ($t_0$) but we leave the further investigation of this for future studies.